dmorl/MichiganHospitalData/README.md

 * Values: Integer
 * DateRange: 2020-04-08 through 2020-08-03
 * Missing values reason: This value may be missing if it is not provided in the report <br />
+Website note: The total number of positive tests for COVID-19 among admitted patients  <br />
-Note: Appears as "COVID Inpatients" in the COVID-19 Capacity Metrics table on 2020-04-08, then as "# of Inpatients" in the COVID-19 Metrics table on 2020-04-09 onwards
+Note: Appears as "COVID Inpatients" in the COVID-19 Capacity Metrics table on 2020-04-08, then as "# of Inpatients" in the COVID-19 Metrics table on 2020-04-09 onwards.
+This variable is potentially represented by the sum of new variables "AdultCases_TOT_pos" and "PedCases_TOT_pos"

 NumInpatients_Crit
 * Column: AE